mongodb-university/realm-template-apps/other/edge-server/client/README.md

 ## Quick Start

 1. Create an App Services App based on the `edge-server.todo` template app.
-2. Download and configure the Edge Server.
+2. Set up an Edge Server.
 3. As part of the Edge Server installation, choose to create a new user.
 Remember the user's email and password for later.
    Alternatively, you can skip user creation and disable authentication by running `edgectl config --insecure-disable-auth=true`.